 Enron will use its commercially reasonable efforts to promptly provide the Company with such information as the Company shall reasonably require in order to map the products offered by the Company with Enron’s prices; however, the Company shall be solely responsible for the accuracy of the mapping, and Enron will not be liable to the Company or any of its customers for damages in the event of any inaccuracy in mapping.

+The Posting Agreement will provide that the Company will have the right to post Enron’s prices only on the Company’s System , that the right to display Enron’s prices is not assignable and may not be delegated, and will prohibit the Company from republishing, retransmitting or redistributing the prices posted by Enron in any manner; provided, however, that the Company may commercially exploit (through sales license or otherwise) transmit anonymous, non-transactable market data to third parties, provided that in the event market data other than settlement prices is being transmitted, such market data includes data from at least seven market participants over the prior month.

-Enron will not be required to pay to the Company any commission or other charge with respect to any transaction completed with Enron through the Company’s Platform.
+Enron will not be required to pay to the Company any commission or other charge with respect to any transaction completed with Enron through the Company’s Platform in which another customer may execute the transaction by accepting a price posted by Enron pursuant to this agreement.
 Commissions charged to those customers completing transactions with Enron on the Company’s platform shall not exceed the Company’s standard commission rates.
 Each party shall be solely responsible for the costs and expenses of operating and maintaining its respective platform; the Company will be responsible for all telecommunication costs and expenses from the Company’s website to the Enron platform.

 Prior to Closing, the Company and Enron will agree to specific products with respect to which Enron will post prices on the Company’s Platform (the Subject Products”).
 The list attached as Schedule “A” is a preliminary list of proposed products to be made available by Enron to the Company.
 Additional products may be added or deleted by subsequent agreement of the parties.

 Enron shall post prices with respect to those products on Schedule “A” (and products subsequently added, but excepting products subsequently deleted) for so long as it posts prices for such products on EnronOnline.
-Enron shall use commercially reasonable efforts to post the same prices for Subject Products on the Company’s System as it posts on EnronOnline for the same products.
-Enron shall have no obligation to post prices for any product if it is not showing a price for such product on Enron Online (temporarily or otherwise) or if it removes that product listing from Enron Online.
+Enron shall use commercially reasonable efforts to post the same prices for Subject Products on the Company’s System as it posts on EnronOnline for the same products and/or any other electronic system that Enron uses to distribute prices for the relevant subject product.
+Enron shall have no obligation to post prices for any product if it is not showing a price for such product on Enron Online (temporarily or otherwise)and /or any other electronic system that Enron uses to distribute prices for the relevant subject product or if it removes that product listing from Enron Online and/or any other electronic system that Enron uses to distribute prices for the relevant subject product.

 Enron shall not be required to act in a manner that is inconsistent with or contrary to its business methods, practices or policies.
 Without limiting the foregoing, Enron may in its sole discretion suspend prices or trading, either generally or for particular products, where prices or trading have been similarly suspended on the EnronOnline website.

-Circumstances constituting a breach of the Posting Agreement by a party, consequences of either party’s breach of the Posting Agreement, circumstances under which the Posting Agreement may be terminated by a party, and breakage costs associated with a termination, are to be negotiated.
+Circumstances constituting a breach of the Posting Agreement by a party, consequences of either party’s breach of the Posting Agreement, circumstances under which the Posting Agreement may be terminated by a party, and remedies associated with a termination, are to be negotiated.